MicrosoftDocs/memdocs/memdocs/intune/protect/compliance-policy-create-ios.md

   - **Not configured** (*default*) - This setting isn't evaluated for compliance or noncompliance.
   - **Secured** - This option is the most secure, and means that the device can't have any threats. a device with any level of threats is evaluated as noncompliant.
   - **Low** - The device is evaluated as compliant if only low-level threats are present.
 Anything higher puts the device in a noncompliant status.
   - **Medium** - The device is evaluated as compliant if the threats that are present on the device are low or medium level.
-If the device is detected to have high-level threats, it's determined to be noncompliant.
+A device that has a high-level threat is considered to be noncompliant.
   - **High** - This option is the least secure, as it allows all threat levels.
 It can be useful when using this solution only for reporting purposes.

 ## Device Properties